nstanford5/ERC20/ERC20.md

 Finally, we can add some tests our program!

-We will test to our various functions for pass/fail scenarios.
+We will test our various functions for pass/fail scenarios.
 Listed here are all of the calls, we won't cover inputs from each and function names denote expected behavior.

 ###### index.mjs
 ```js